Phi Beta Kappa

 Phi Eta Sigma

-Phi Eta Sigma is the oldest and largest national honor society that encourages and rewards academic excellence among first year university students.
-Every spring full-time FSU undergraduates who earned a cumulative grade point average of at least 3.5 during their first year in college are offered membership-for-life in Phi Eta Sigma.
-Selected participants represent Florida State at Phi Eta Sigma's biennial national convention.
-Locally, members are invited to participate in a variety of academically-based opportunities such as peer advising and tutoring; volunteering at major university events; and managing chapter activities as a member of the Leadership Council.
-These exceptional opportunities make Florida State members highly competitive when applying for Phi Eta Sigma national scholarships as demonstrated by the $136,500 in total awards won by FSU members in the past five years.
-Members may also apply for the chapter's Endowed Award to Support Undergraduate Research.
+Phi Eta Sigma is the oldest and largest national honor society that encourages and rewards academic excellence among first year students.
+Academically eligible students are offered membership in Phi Eta Sigma.
+Locally, members are invited to participate in a variety of academically based service activities such as peer advising; volunteering at major university events; and managing the chapter as a member of the Leadership Council.

 Local Web site